Examination boards in the United Kingdom: England, Wales and Northern Ireland

 Though the exam boards have regional roots (see below), they now operate across larger areas.
-The three boards based in England – AQA, OCR and Edexcel – offer all their qualifications across England with a smaller number in Wales (where no 'homegrown' qualification is available) and Northern Ireland (where the qualifications meet the regulator's requirements).
+The three boards based in England – AQA, Cambridge OCR and Edexcel – offer all their qualifications across England with a smaller number in Wales (where no 'homegrown' qualification is available) and Northern Ireland (where the qualifications meet the regulator's requirements).
 The Wales-based WJEC offers qualifications in Wales (mostly under its WJEC brand), England (nearly always under its Eduqas brand) and Northern Ireland (under either brand).
 CCEA, despite previously offering qualifications in England and Wales, now only operates in Northern Ireland.
 Most exam boards offer a range of qualifications, though not all boards offer every qualification in every subject.

 Schools and colleges have a completely free choice between the boards, depending on the qualification offered.
 Most schools use a mixture of boards for their GCSE qualifications, with a similar mixture existing at A Level.
 In addition, a school using one board for a particular GCSE subject is free to use a different board for the equivalent subject at A Level.

-History
+History of the exam boards

 Early beginnings

 Exam boards have been around as long as there have been qualifications offered by schools.
 As universities had experience of offering qualifications, such as degrees, it was natural that they created the first exam boards.
 Indeed, the Universities of Oxford and Cambridge each had their own exam board and a joint board they ran together.
 The qualifications offered were generally of the boards' own creation.
 Schools and colleges (with some exceptions, detailed below) were free to pick which board they wanted to use, though most went for a local board.